 The study, published in Psychological Science, was broken into two experiments involving a total of 112 three-year-old children, an equal number of boys and girls, split into teams of two.
 In both experiments, two children were left alone in an observation room.
 Each child had to work with their partner to get a reward—four identical gummy bears, four identical stickers, or four of another prize—that was trapped at the back of a long, transparent box.
 When the kids simultaneously pulled on each end of a rope, they could bring the prizes to the front of the box and grab their reward through a hole.
 If only one kid pulled the rope, the prizes remained out of reach.

 Sometimes the box had two holes, one on either side, enabling each child to pull out two prizes—easy and fair.
 But even when the box had only a single hole, the child who got to the reward first shared it equally with his partner in the vast majority of cases, more than 70 percent of the time.

-In roughly 80 percent of these cases of cooperation, the sharing was “passive,” meaning that one child took what was fair—two prizes—and left the other two for his or her teammate.
-Other times, one child would take two prizes and actively give two to the other child, or would tell that child to collect his or her fair share if he or she neglected to do so at first.
+In roughly 80 percent of these cases of cooperation, the sharing was “passive,” meaning that one child took what was fair—two prizes—and left the other two for their teammate.
+Other times, one child would take two prizes and actively give two to the other child, or would tell that child to collect their fair share if they neglected to do so at first.

 Rarely was there any arguing, and physical conflicts were almost nonexistent.